Neural network model for imprecise regression with interval dependent variables: Introduction

-We propose a new iterative method for fitting an imprecise regression model to data that include epistemic uncertainties.
-The method is based on a single-layer interval neural network which can be trained to produce an interval prediction.
-An additional extension to a two-layer neural network is also presented.
+We propose a new iterative method for fitting an imprecise linear regression model to data that include epistemic uncertainties.
+The method is based on a single-layer interval neural network (SLINN) which can be trained to produce an interval prediction.
+An additional extension to a \revb{multi}-layer neural network is also presented.
 We consider the explanatory variables to be precise point values, and the dependent variables are presumed to have interval uncertainty.
-We assume that our imprecisely measured variables are surely enclosed within their respective censoring intervals, without necessarily knowing the distribution function characterizing the position of these values inside the intervals.
-Thus, the imprecision is modeled non-probabilistically even if the scatter of dependent values is modeled probabilistically by homoscedastic Gaussian distributions.
+We assume that our imprecisely measured variables are surely enclosed within their respective censoring intervals, without necessarily knowing the distribution function characterizing the position of these values inside the intervals. \reva{Thus, the imprecision is modeled non-probabilistically even while the scatter of dependent values is modeled probabilistically by homoscedastic Gaussian distributions.} \reva{The main contributions of this paper are that it introduces a computationally inexpensive way to compute rigorous bounds on the interval-generalisation of regression analysis to account for epistemic uncertainty in the output (dependent) variables.
+The method escapes computational difficulties associated with intervals and generalizes the notion of a regression line.
+We compare this approach and review several related ideas in regressions that take account of epistemic uncertainty in the $y$-variable.}

-This paper is organized as follows.
-Section \ref{Interval_Analysis} introduces intervals, arithmetic operations, and the dependency problem which arises in interval computations.
-Section \ref{Imprecise_Regression} describes the statistical model, proposed iterative approach and alternative strategies for computing imprecise regression expectation bands for interval-valued data sets.
+\reva{Section \ref{Interval_Analysis} familiarizes with interval arithmetic and the dependency problem.
+Section \ref{Existing_methods} provides comparison with alternative strategies.
+Section \ref{Imprecise_Regression} describes the proposed approach for imprecise linear regression with interval-valued $y$-data.
 Section \ref{Optimization_Algorithms} presents two first-order gradient-based optimization algorithms adapted to eliminate the dependency problem during interval computations.
-Section \ref{forms_of_regression} considers other forms of nonlinear regression analysis and use of nonlinear basis functions.
-In section \ref{nn_app} we extend our idea and introduce a two-layer interval neural network which is a more flexible and powerful tool for constructing imprecise regression models.
-Section \ref{Numerical_Examples} presents the results of using the proposed iterative method and a two-layer interval neural network for computing imprecise regression bands.
-Summaries of the application of the proposed methods in the regression setting when the dependent variables have uncertainty are presented in Section \ref{Conclusion}.
+Sections \ref{forms_of_regression} and \ref{nn_app} consider nonlinear regressions and multi-layer interval neural networks.
+Section \ref{Numerical_Examples} applies the proposed methods to synthetic and real data sets, and \ref{Conclusion} offers conclusions.}